wso2-attic/product-gw/README.md

 similarly `http://localhost:9090/gw/news/24` will be routed to `http://jsonplaceholder.typicode.com/posts/24`

 ####Route Hot Deployment
-By Default we are keeping the routes configuration in the camel-context.xml.
-If we want, we can hot deploy the routes by adding custom routes configuration files.
-In order to deploy the custom routes follw the bellow steps accordingly.
+By default we are keeping all the route configurations in the `camel-context.xml`.
+If we want, we can hot deploy the routes (i.e we can add routes without restarting the server) by adding custom routes configuration files.
+Custom routes can be added by following the below steps.

-* Your custom routes should be reside in separate configuration files as in the following configuration.
+* Multiple custom route configuration files can be placed with the following structure.

 ```
 <routes xmlns="http://camel.apache.org/schema/spring">